-An adult elephant can spend 16 hours of their day eating.
+An adult elephant can spend 16 hours of its day eating.
 An adult elephant eats between 300-600 pounds of food every day.
 How do they eat all that food?
-An elephant has four large teeth that they slide back and forth to chew their food.
+An elephant has four large teeth that slide back and forth to chew its food.
 All that chewing wears on elephant teeth.
 They grow new teeth to replace the old ones.
 Elephants can go through six sets of teeth in their lifetime.

-Since elephants spend so much of their day eating, they spend a lot of time pooping too.
+Since elephants spend so much of their day eating, they also spend a lot of time pooping.
 An elephant can poop 12-15 times a day all that poop can add up to 300 pounds a day!

 Eating all that food can make an elephant thirsty.
 Elephants can drink between 40-50 gallons of water every day.
 Elephants dig up the ground in search of water.

 Elephants travel in herds.
 A herd is like a family unit and is made up of 8 to 30 elephants.
-Elephant herds are led by females.
+Females lead elephant herds.
 The leader of the herd is called a matriarch.
 The matriarch is the oldest female in the group.
 The matriarch is in charge of finding water and food for the herd.

 A mother elephant is pregnant with her baby for 22 months.

-An African baby elephant is called a calf a baby Asian Elephant is also called a calf.
+An African baby elephant is called a calf.
+A baby Asian Elephant is also called a calf.
 A calf is about 200 pounds when they are born.
-Calves are able to stand and walk only after an hour after they are born.
+Calves can stand and walk only after an hour after they are born.

-Calves will suck on its trunk just like some babies suck their fingers or thumbs.
+Calves will suck on their trunk just like some babies suck their fingers or thumbs.

 When they are born, they start drinking milk from their mother.
-A calf will only have their mother’s milk for the first couple of months of life.
+A calf will only have its mother’s milk for the first few months.
 After a couple of months, they will start to eat plants.
-This is similar to a human baby who also only drinks milk from their mother or formula for their first couple of months, then they will start eating baby food.
+This is similar to a human baby who also only drinks milk from their mother or formula for their first couple of months; then, they will start eating baby food.

 A calf will drink up to 3 gallons of milk each day from the age of two years old until they are 10.

-When a calf is born it will join the herd.
+When a calf is born, it will join the herd.
 The members of the elephant herd will gather around the new calf to greet him or her.
-They will make trumpet sounds and touch the calf with their trunk to show how happy they are for the birth of the baby.
+They will make trumpet sounds and touch the calf with their trunk to show how happy they are about the birth of the baby.

 It takes an elephant 10-15 years before becoming an adult.
 Adult male elephants will leave their families and find a new herd.
 Female elephants stay with their mother’s herd.

-All members of the herd will help take care of and protect the calf.
+All herd members will help care for and protect the calf.

 Calves love to play just like kids.
 They will climb on each other and play by using their trunks.